Leader in AC/DC Surge Protection Device

 There is no separate PE line (protective grounding line) in the TN-C system, so there is no need to connect any port of the surge protector to the ground line.
 However, if there is an additional PE line in the system and it needs to be connected to the conductive part, such as the equipment casing, it should be connected in accordance with relevant regulations.

-The TT power system, also known as the grounding system, is a power system with a specific grounding method.
+The TT earthing system, also known as the grounding system, is a power system with a specific grounding method.

-The TT power system refers to a system in which the neutral point of the power supply is directly grounded, and the metal casing of the electrical equipment is also directly grounded.
+The TT earthing system refers to a system in which the neutral point of the power supply is directly grounded, and the metal casing of the electrical equipment is also directly grounded.

 The two groundings are independent of each other; that is, there is no electrical connection between the working grounding and the protective grounding.